ForestAdmin/documentation/reference-guide/smart-collections/serializing-your-records.md

 This is the proper format expected by the UI to correctly display the records.‌

-### Example 2 - Smart collection example with an added belongsTo relationship <a href="#example-2-smart-collection-example-with-an-added-belongsto-relationship" id="example-2-smart-collection-example-with-an-added-belongsto-relationship"></a>
+### Example 2 - Smart collection example with an added belongsTo relationship

 Now let's say we want to reference the customer related to a stat instead of just displaying its `email`.
 We would then adapt the smart collection definition to include a field `customer` referencing the `customers` collection: